+All vertical loading judges must be wearing:

-- □ hardhat,
+☐ hardhat,

-- \Box safety glasses, and
+☐ safety glasses, and

-- ☐ foot protection, either in the form of their own steel or composite toe boots or closed-toe shoes paired with the steel toe caps (provided by AISC as part of the equipment inventory).
+foot protection, either in the form of their own steel or composite toe boots or closed-toe shoes paired with the steel toe caps (provided by

+AISC as part of the equipment inventory).

+Note that AISC provides the PPE for the vertical loading judges or judges may bring their own.